phamnam2003/challenges/tech/ha/README.md

 sentinel parallel-syncs mymaster 1
 ```

+> [!Note]
-[!Note]: Adjust the `sentinel monitor` line to match your master Redis instance's IP address and port.
+> Adjust the `sentinel monitor` line to match your master Redis instance's IP address and port.
 The number `2` indicates that at least two Sentinels must agree that the master is down before a failover is initiated.